xanruth/xanruth.github.io/_posts/2025-06-22-hackthebox-titanic.md

 ```

 After conducting some research, we discover that this version of **ImageMagick** is vulnerable to **Arbitrary Code Execution**:
-> The AppImage version ImageMagick might use an empty path when setting MAGICK_CONFIGURE_PATH and LD_LIBRARY_PATH environment variables while executing, which might lead to arbitrary code execution by loading malicious configuration files or shared libraries in the current working directory while executing ImageMagick.
+> The AppImage version ImageMagick might use an empty path when setting `MAGICK_CONFIGURE_PATH` and `LD_LIBRARY_PATH` environment variables while executing, which might lead to arbitrary code execution by loading malicious configuration files or shared libraries in the current working directory while executing ImageMagick.
+{: .prompt-info }

 [Arbitrary Code Execution in `AppImage` version `ImageMagick`
 ](https://github.com/ImageMagick/ImageMagick/security/advisories/GHSA-8rxc-922v-phg8)